-- 1. The media in question needs to be "safe for streaming".
-For MP4 files, for example, the rule is "the moov atom must appear before the mdat atom".
+1. The media in question needs to be "safe for streaming".
+For MP4 files, for example, the rule is "the moov atom must appear before the first mdat atom".
 That may happen as a result of how you create the MP4 files.
 If not, you may need to use tools to add "hints" to the MP4 file to achieve this atom ordering.
-For example, on Linux, you can use MP4Box -hint to accomplish this, where MP4Box can be found in the gpac package for Ubuntu. - 2.
-There used to be a rule that the height and width each had to be divisible by 16.
-It is unclear if that is still a rule or merely an optimization at this point.
+For example, on Linux, you can use MP4Box -hint to accomplish this, where MP4Box can be found in the gpac package for Ubuntu.
+Note that this requirement was a limitation of early versions of Android - Android 2.2 and newer are more flexible in this regard.

-3. If you have the space to store multiple editions of the video for serving, consider creating ones for commonplace sizes, such as one designed to work on a 480x320 landscape screen.
+- 2. There used to be a rule that the height and width each had to be divisible by 16.
+It is unclear if that is still a rule or merely an optimization at this point. - 3.
+If you have the space to store multiple editions of the video for serving, consider creating ones for commonplace sizes, such as one designed to work on a 480x320 landscape screen.
 The less work the device has to do to scale the image, the better battery life will be.